-Members of our team completed a real-time network emulation development effort to support the addition new technologies and capabilities to a Networking Waveform based radio for test and evaluation.
-Networking Waveform is a military radio protocol for mobile ad hoc networking (MANETs) for software defined radios (SDR) and uses the Software Communications Architecture (SCA).
+Members of our team completed a real-time network emulation development effort to support the addition new technologies and capabilities for a networked radio for test and evaluation.
+The networking waveform emulated is a military radio protocol based on an OFDM Physical Layer as used with mobile ad hoc networking (MANETs) for software defined radios (SDR).
+This radio uses the Software Communications Architecture (SCA), an open architecture framework that defines a standard way for radios to instantiate, configure, and manage waveform applications running on their platform.
 Real-time network emulation of a 30 node radio network was implemented using a software defined radio protocol stack executed within the Extended Mobile Ad-hoc Network Emulator (EMANE) real-time network emulation framework.

 EMANE Network Emulation